antonk-liv/conservation_pipeline/README.md

 Examples of actual inputs can be found [HERE](https://drive.google.com/drive/folders/18kNrndCI8Ou6K43s-v4nl3uNAalMSj5c?usp=sharing)

 Example outputs can be found [HERE](https://drive.google.com/drive/folders/1LyRarGg6iftCoF6Tl8ZwozHLRqH2ORBz?usp=sharing)

+## Further Analysis
+### **Analysing proteins which are not in the reference proteome of the origin species**
+The pipeline was originally designed to only analyse proteins which are in a reference proteome of their origin species.
+However, it is possible to analyse protein targets which are not in the reference proteome by making slight adjustments to the *proteomes.fasta* input file:
+- If the user already knows that a protein target is not in the reference proteome of its origin species, then the sequence of that protein target must be added to the *proteomes.fasta* input file before running the code.
+- If the user does not know whether a protein target is in the reference proteome of its origin species, the user should run the code once and analyse output file *targets_not_analysed.csv*.
+Any protein targets which are not in the reference proteome are written into that file.
+The user can then extract the IDs of those proteins and create a new *targets.fasta* file containing the sequences of those proteins.
+Furthermore, those sequences should be added to the *proteomes.fasta* file.
+The code can then be re-run to analyse proteins which are not in the reference proteome.

+### **Analysing additional target amino acids without re-running the full pipeline**
+The pipeline was designed to analyse one amino acid at a time.
+However, it is possible to analyse additional amino acids after running the main code without having to re-run the full pipeline.
+A separate code *conservation_code_aln_section_with_config.py* was created to isolate the section of the main code which processes the alignments and generates conservation results.
+The user can run the code in a similar way as running the main pipeline, but the user has to ensure that all alignments (.afa outputs) and all FASTA files containing the sequences of target proteins and their hits are also included in the working directory.
+As a result, the user must have the following files in the working directory to run the alignment section of the code:
+- The alignment section of the code itself *conservation_code_aln_section_with_config.py*
+- Configuration file *configurations_aln_file.ini* which contains user-defined settings which must be entered by the user beforehand (Origin species of target sequences using UniProt species code, target amino acid, likely substitution, total number of proteomes excluding the origin species).
+- Linker file *link_to_config_aln.py* which connects the code with the configurations file.
+- Dictionary file *Mapped_Uniprot_Species_Names.tsv* containing UniProt codes for all available species as well as their common and scientific names.
+-	User-prepared CSV file *sites.csv* with sites of interest which must contain UniProt accession numbers of target protein sequences in the first column and positions of the sites of interest in the second column.

+As with the main pipeline, another version of the alignment section is available *conservation_code_aln_section_without_config.py* which can be run directly using a Python IDE without interacting with a configurations file.
+In that case, the user has to enter the parameters within the code itself in lines 23-26.

 ## Contact
 If you have any questions or suggestions about the conservation pipeline, feel free to contact Anton Kalyuzhnyy at A.Kalyuzhnyy@liverpool.ac.uk